THE NEVER ENDING WALK TO THE BEST RICE FIELDS

 mornings at Banaue- getting ready for Batad Rice Terraces |

 The itinerary says it should be a two-hour hike to the village, terraces and the waterfalls.
 But in our case, it was more than that.
 I'd rather not disclose how many hours we went through this hike, but just for your information we are not official mountaineers and strong hikers.
-My friends love to hike but speaking for myself, I don't love it but I also don't hate it...it's an activity I take for the sake of adventure and meeting new friends along the way.
-Looking at the pictures I kept wondering why I wore jeans, as if I'm strolling in a mall. (hahaha!)
-Mind you, the next scenes is definitely not a walk in the park.
+My friends love to hike but speaking for myself, I don't love it but I also don't hate it, it's an activity I take for the sake of adventure and meeting new friends along the way.
+One of my PE subjects back then during college at UP was Camping, which necessarily includes hikes and short treks but it's something I do not look forward to and will never be get used to.
+I am even more puzzled at myself that I wore a pair of jeans for this expected activity, as if I'm strolling in a mall. (hahaha!)
+Mind you, visiting the Batad Rice Terraces is definitely not a walk in the park.

 Bangaan rice terraces as backdrop |